-Emma is a Partner and practising barrister, specialising in taxation and trust advice for private clients and charities.
+Emma is a practising barrister, specialising in taxation and trust advice for private clients and charities.
 Her practice focuses on inheritance tax and capital gains tax planning for high-net-worth non-domiciled individuals, on matters such as estate planning, trust reorganisation and personal tax issues relating to divorce.

 With more than 30 years’ experience, Emma has an exceptional understanding of UK tax law, HM Treasury and HMRC.
 She also has experience of working at both the Treasury and HMRC, advising on foreign domiciliaries, trusts, inheritance tax and residential property.